CUBRID/cubrid-manual/en/sql/query/show.rst

 SHOW PAGE BUFFER STATUS
 -----------------------

-It shows the status of data page buffer pool.
+It shows the status of the data page buffer pool.

 .. code-block:: sql